 \textbf{Bias-variance decomposition.} For each feature-to-dimension ratio $\psi_1 = N/d$, we estimate the decomposition

 where the expectation is taken over independent draws of the training data and random features.
 Figure~\ref{fig:bias-variance-contamination}.(left) shows that the double descent peak is entirely driven by the variance term, while the bias varies smoothly with $\psi_1$.
-This confirms that the interpolation instability in ridgeless random-feature regression is a variance-dominated phenomenon, consistent with existing random matrix analyses.
+This confirms that the interpolation instability in random-feature regression is a variance-dominated phenomenon, especially in the ridgeless case, consistent with existing random matrix analyses.

 \textbf{Contamination-induced variance envelopes.} We then visualize the effect of likelihood contamination on predictive uncertainty.
 Lemma \ref{var-compl} shows that the lower and upper predictive variances under contamination level $\eta$ satisfy affine bounds of the form